-Interested individual consultant must submit the following documents/information to demonstrate their qualifications.
-Please group them into one (1) single PDF document as the application only allows to upload maximum one document:
+Candidates wishing to be considered for this assignment are required to submit the following documents to demonstrate their qualifications.
+Please group them into one (1) single PDF document/ or one ZIP File as the application only allows to upload maximum one document:

 - a) Letter of Confirmation of Interest and Availability and financial proposal using the template provided in Annex III.
-Note: National consultants must quote prices in Thai Baht. - b) Personal CV or P11, indicating all experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references. - c) Conceptual framework in English on how it intends to deliver the services outlined in the ToR.
+Note: National consultants must quote prices in Thai Baht; - b) Personal CV, indicating all experience from similar projects, as well as the contact details (email and telephone number) of the Candidate and at least three (3) professional references; - c) Conceptual framework in English on how it intends to deliver the services outlined in the ToR.